 For some organizations the core objective of customer journey mapping is to reduce the loss of prospects.
 For others, the goal is to start understanding the experience of prospects and customers who are trying to navigate your organization.
 For those responsible for product and service development, it’s about uncovering opportunities to serve customers better.

-And let’s be honest.
+Let’s be honest.
 Many organizations are starting with silos.
 Individual teams may run a finely tuned operation with great KPIs but without an entire journey, a flow, your prospect is left to their own devices to navigate your organization.
-Often your solution is just one small piece of the picture that prospects are considering.

-However your people already know what they each individually contribute towards fulfilling customer needs.
-Bring together your practioners who are familar with the solutions, systems and processes that prospects touch in their quest to get the job done.
+Individuals in your organization already know what they each individually contribute towards fulfilling customer needs.
+A touchpoint workshop bring together those people in your organization who are familiar with the solutions, systems and processes that prospects and customers touch.

 Team Benefits of Touchpoint Workshop